Konloch/Jaxon/README.md

   + You can find this class by going into Windows/kernel/Kernel.java & Linux/kernel/Kernel.java
 + The templates contain the entire standard library, edit these as much as you want
   + One benefit is you are not restricted by the concept of precompiled libraries, you are always provided the source unless you are invoking a DLL

+## Special Classes
++ Kernel: The main class for each platform
++ MAGIC: Code-generating access to the hardware
+  + For example access to the RAM using MAGIC.rMem8(addr) or MAGIC.wMem32(addr, value).
++ STRUCT: Parent class for custom classes that allow access to structured RAM areas without objects.
++ FLASH: Keep instances in flash (ie: do not copy to RAM).
++ @SJC: Instructions for the compiler to perform special treatment of the current method or the subsequent code.
+  + For example marking the current method as an interrupt handler using @SJC.Interrupt or marking static final arrays as immutable and thus to be kept in flash using @SJC.Flash.

 ## Jaxon vs Java Differences
 + Compiles directly to native instead of bytecode